Pierce County, Washington: Education

 Private schools include the Cascade Christian Schools group, Life Christian School and Academy, Bellarmine, Annie Wright Schools and Charles Wright Academy.

-Libraries include the Pierce County Library System, the Tacoma Library System, and the Puyallup Public Library.
+Chief Leschi Schools, affiliated with the Bureau of Indian Education (BIE), is in the county.

 Higher education

 The largest institutions of higher education are University of Puget Sound in Tacoma and Pacific Lutheran University in Parkland.
-Both are religiously-affiliated private universities.
+Both are religiously affiliated private universities.

 Tacoma Community College in Tacoma and Pierce College in Steilacoom are public community colleges.
 Bates Technical College and Clover Park Technical College are public technical colleges.

 Central Washington University has a branch campus in Steilacoom.
 University of Washington Tacoma is a branch campus of University of Washington.The Evergreen State College also has a campus in Tacoma.

 Library system

+Libraries include the Pierce County Library System, the Tacoma Library System, and the Puyallup Public Library.

 The Pierce County Library is the fourth largest library system in the state.
 There are currently 20 branches, including: